 Even so, the pat-down was far more invasive than Hibbert-Brumfield expected.
 “It felt like legal groping,” she says.
 “I was furious.”

 Carolyn Paddock also recently received a pat-down when she flew from New York to Atlanta, and reports a far different experience.
-Paddock always opts out of the full-body scanner, so she’s used to receiving the pat-downs.
+Paddock always opts out of the full-body scanner.

-“The agent performed the new pat-down very professionally, proficiently and communicated everything that she was going to do in advance,” says Paddock, an executive coach based in New York.
+“The agent performed the new pat-down very professionally, proficiently.
+The agent communicated everything in advance,” says Paddock, an executive coach based in New York.
 “My experience was better than usual.”

 The new pat-down was developed in response to a Department of Homeland Security Office Inspector General assessment conducted last year, which found widespread failures in the TSA’s technology, procedures and agent performance.
 In response, the TSA pledged to improve its manual screening protocol, among other measures.